 Don’t worry if there are more changes you want to make – the campaign won’t start running until you add billing information, and even after that you can pause the campaign immediately using the status dropdown (the little green dot) in your list of campaigns.

 For now, the next step is adding billing information.
 You’ll need to do that.
-After creating your first campaign, you should be directed to a page where you can enter your credit card information and any promotional credits you have.
+Once you create your first campaign, you should be directed to a page where you can enter your credit card information and any promotional credits you have.

 Once you have a fully configured campaign and billing information, your ads are ready to start serving.
 Of course, you should keep an eye on your ad performance and tweak things as needed.
-Add more creatives, create ad groups targeting different segments, refine your keywords, or adjust bids and budgets to drive better performance.
+Add more creatives, create ad groups targeting different segments, refine your keywords, or adjust bids and budgets to drive better performance and ROI.

 Where Your Ads Run¶

-Your ads will run on all of Oath’s web properties as displayed on all devices, including desktop, tablets and smartphones.
+Your ads will run on all of Verizon Media properties as displayed on all devices, including desktop, tablets and smartphones.

-Native & Search is officially supported only by the latest version of Chrome, Firefox, Safari and Edge browsers.
+The Native & Search UI is officially supported only by the latest versions of Chrome, Firefox, Safari and Edge browsers.

 Review Process for Your Ad¶